alinen/curation-tree/README.md

 # curation-tree

 Lightweight behavior tree API for creating puzzle and narrative games in Unity.

-## Demo

 This repository demonstrates the framework we have been using to create point-and-click games for teaching and research using Unity.
-Here is a simple demo.
+For example, the following demo implements a mechanic where dragging the casette onto to Boom Box plays music and makes the squirrel dance.

 https://github.com/alinen/curation-tree/assets/259657/13519d60-7ed5-42c8-ab6a-9f373217a143

-To run the demo, open the scene `SquirrelHouse.unity`
+To run the demo, open the scene `SquirrelHouse.unity` in `BasicExample/Assets/Scenes`

 This demo has been tested with Unity version 2022.3.16f1.